-This guide will help you gain an in-depth understanding of the various formal ways you can use to send money to Sri Lanka, the information required, the regulatory framework, and factors that you need to consider when sending.
+This guide will help you gain an in-depth understanding of the various formal ways you can use to send money to Sri Lanka, the information required, the regulatory framework, and the factors that you need to consider when sending.
+Also, we will share the top money transfer companies for sending funds to Sri Lanka.

 Sending money to Sri Lanka is simple and easy.
 Follow these steps to get started.

 There are multiple ways to easily send and receive money in Sri Lanka but these will largely depend on the provider you decide to use.
 Below you will find everything you need to know about the best ways to send money to Sri Lanka.

 Whether you are sending money to your family in Colombo, Kalutara, Gampaha, districts in the northern and eastern regions, or other areas in Sri Lanka, your target should be to find the cheapest provider that will help you save on fees and exchange rates.
 Safety of transfers, sending limits, and receiving limits are major concerns that you need to look at.